The Complete Beginner's Completely Incomplete Guide to Oxygen Not Included

 The polymer press automation is to have it stop when the smart storage bin is full.
 (See Getting started with automation for a closer look at it.)

 This design has a very small area where water is intended to pool by the polymer press (in-between the airflow tiles).
 For water to only pool there you will need to add a lot of cooling around (and over) the polymer press.
-(The cooling loop pictured below might not be enough to keep the water where you want it.
-If so, run the cooling loop over the polymer press as well and add a diamond temp shift plate or two.)

 The atmo sensor in the oil refinery room is to pump out Natural Gas before the room becomes so full of it that the refinery stops working.